Branjash/eureka-client/README.md

      ```bash
      docker build -t eureka-client-local-image .
      ```

+  4. Container can/will be started once [resource-processor-service](https://github.com/Branjash/resource-processor) docker-compose file is triggered

-  4. Finally you can chech if the containers are running and check logs to if they are running properly
+  5. Finally you can chech if the containers are running and check logs to if they are running properly

      - Check is application working by navigation through your browser to URL - `http://localhost:8088/service-instances/service-client` <br>
        You should see something like the image bellow, once the [Eureka Server](https://github.com/Branjash/eureka-server) is running properly <br>